jonnonz1/nz-statute-book/acts/public/2014/airports-cost-recovery-for-processing-of-international-travellers-act-2014.md

     (b) if no period is prescribed, 6 months beginning as stated in section 6(3)
   - **international airport** means an airport at which scheduled international flights arrive or depart
   - **Minister** means the Minister for Primary Industries
-  - **operator** , in relation to an international airport, means the holder of an aerodrome operating certificate issued in relation to the international airport in accordance with a rule made under section 30 or 34A of the Civil Aviation Act 1990
+  - **operator** , in relation to an international airport, means the holder of an aerodrome operating certificate issued in relation to the international airport in accordance with a rule made under section 52 or 63 of the Civil Aviation Act 2023
   - **prescribed charge** means a charge prescribed or provided for by regulations made under section 11
   - **processing** , in relation to a traveller, means— (a) the activities carried out at international airports by the Ministry for Primary Industries under the Biosecurity Act 1993 to—
       (i) determine what goods are in the possession or control of the traveller; and (ii) ascertain whether any or all of the goods may be cleared for entry into New Zealand under section 26 of that Act; or
-    (b) the activities carried out at international airports by the Aviation Security Service under the Civil Aviation Act 1990 to—
+    (b) the activities carried out at international airports by the Aviation Security Service under the Civil Aviation Act 2023 to—
-      (i) screen the traveller and the traveller's baggage; and (ii) ensure the safety and security of the civil aviation system; or (c) the activities carried out at international airports by Customs under the Customs and Excise Act 2018 to— (i) determine the traveller's eligibility to enter or leave New Zealand; and
+      (i) search the traveller and the traveller's baggage; and (ii) ensure the safety and security of the civil aviation system; or (c) the activities carried out at international airports by Customs under the Customs and Excise Act 2018 to— (i) determine the traveller's eligibility to enter or leave New Zealand; and